araobp/nlan/README.md

-# Rewrite [neutron-lan](https://github.com/araobp/neutron-lan) with Go lang and Docker
+# Rewrite [neutron-lan](https://github.com/araobp/neutron-lan) with Go lang, YANG and Docker

 ##Goal of this project
 The goal of this project is to study how DevOps tool for networking can be developed with Golang and Docker containers.